yelkar-snehal/javascript-practise/jsConceptual/hoisting.md

 - access variables in functions even before initialising them
 - theres a difference between undefined and not defined, undefined is a reserved word and has been gone thru the memory creation phase
-- only actual functions are hoisted, not arrow functions or fns which are returned to some varibales
+- only actual functions are hoisted, not arrow functions or fns which are returned to some variables
+- in JS, because of the execution context, in creation phase, variables with var are bought into memory with the placeholder undefined and functions with their whole definitions.
+This allows us to access them without any error without their actual execution or value allocation.